Tesora/fuel-plugin-tesora-dbaas/docs/guide/source/tesora-dbaas-guide.rst

 #.
 Perform network validation on your new fuel environment.

 #.
 Deploy your Fuel environment containing the Tesora DBaaS Platform.
    Once provisioned launch Horizon.
-You should see additional screens in Horizon for Tesora Databases:
+You should see additional screens in Horizon for Database:

    .. image:: figures/horizon-tesora.png
       :width: 75%